-There are a variety of documents, such as powers of attorney and death/birth certificates, requested by consulates, embassies and foreign governments that may require authentication.
+There are a variety of documents, such as powers of attorney and death/birth certificates, that are requested by consulates, embassies and foreign governments that may require the authentication of certain signatures.

 For efficient and timely processing of your documents, please follow this checklist:

-- If more than one document is being sent in, please staple or clip together as you want them packaged (fee is $50 per certificate package).
-Please check with the consulate requiring the documents for how they require items packaged if you are unsure.
+- If more than one document is being sent in, please staple or clip them together as you want them packaged (fee is $50 per certificate package).

 Ministry of Justice and Attorney General